 The facility produces the company’s RNA interference (RNAi) therapeutics to fulfil global clinical and commercial demand.

 The company broke ground on the $200m facility in April 2016 and development of the facility was completed in January 2020.
 The facility has generated 150 new full-time jobs at Norton.

 Alnylam surveyed numerous sites worldwide before deciding on the Norton location.
 The facility is 40 miles from the company’s headquarters in Cambridge, Massachusetts.

 This proximity helps the company to cut its operational costs and also enables its management to monitor the production process.

 The location of the facility in Massachusetts enables Alnylam to capitalise on the region’s innovative economic environment and skilled workforce.
 Norton Town Council provided Alnylam with a $7m tax break over 13 years for the project’s development.

 Details of Alnylam’s new manufacturing facility

-Gilbane is serving as the construction manager for the project.
+Gilbane, a construction and facility management company, served as the construction manager for the project.